-In Fall of 2016, a sold out run of brave, bold, and curious audience members joined us for the premiere run of our latest sensory adventure!
+In Fall of 2016, Ghost River Theatre premiered TOUCH to a sold out run of brave, bold, and curious audience members.

-Swept up by the tactile experience of the surface of the skin, we endeavored to blend storytelling with a one of a kind guided storytelling experience unlike any other.
-Often in theatre we rely on the benefit of sight to inform our experience: use of a set to indicate where things take place, tricks of the light to dazzle us, the faces of actors to provoke ouremotions –TOUCH removes all of those elements to stimulate your imagination and zero in on what you can actually FEEL.
+Blending the tactile experience of the surface of the skin, with one-of-a-kind guided storytelling TOUCH delivered a rare sensory adventure.
+Often in theatre we rely on the benefit of sight to inform our experience: the use of a set to indicate location, lighting to dazzle and focus a scene, faces of actors to provoke our emotions –TOUCH removes all of these elements to stimulate your imagination by focusing on what you can actually FEEL.

 September 2016: Presented in Calgary, Alberta as part of the 2016 Beakerhead Festival

 Design/Collaborator: Braden Griffiths

 Performers: Emily Promise Allison, Louise Casemore, and the Senior Students of the Aveda Institute Calgary

 Front Line Manager, Aveda Institute Calgary: Kat Parkin

 Carley Saab, Lindsey Balogh, Drake Vincent, Joanna Chu, Caylin Zynger, Isaac Lozoya, Jules Hynes, Kelauren Kurtz, Samantha Pruski, Meghan Clark

 Beakerhead is a Calgary based art and science festival, taking place for one week every September.
 Beakerhead is a time and place where engineers show their creative sides, and artists get technical, where science hits the street, and everyone gets ingenious.
 Leading with hands-on entertainment, Beakerhead advances the understanding of science and engineering as part of everyday life – through art and culture.
 It creates a world of collision and collaboration.
 Yes, indeed, sparks do fly when “things technical” meet “things creative”.
 For more information: http://beakerhead.com